rss logo

 Finally, click OK to create the template.

-• Select the previously created template NPS:
+• Select the NPS template created earlier:

 Authentication Server (NPS)